toyin54/toyin54/README.md

-- 👋 Hi, I’m @toyin54
+- 👋 Hi, I’m @Ayyub Jose
+- I am a current MSc in Computer Science student at DePaul University
-- 👀 I’m interested in in Data analysis and Machine Learning
+- 👀 I’m interested in in Data Science and Software Development
-- 🌱 I’m currently learning R, Python and MySQL
+- 🌱 I’m currently learning JavaScript, Python and MySQL